Activating your Westpac business credit or debit card

 How do I activate my business credit or debit card?

-If you already have a personal account and are registered for online banking, you can activate your new card in four easy steps:
+If you already have a personal account and are registered for Westpac Online Banking or have the Westpac App, you can activate your new card in four simple steps.

 - Sign into online banking using your 8-digit customer number and password

 - Select Services from the Services and Preferences menu

 - Select Activate Card

 - Enter the card number and expiry date then select Activate.

 Using the Westpac App:

 - Sign in to the app